-Although the downgrade may be viewed as a negative thing for investment grade managers, fallen angels are attractive to contrarian investors who want to capitalize on the entity’s ability to recover.
-In essence, they are considered higher-quality bonds than the average high yield bonds, and they have the potential of bouncing back to investment grade.
-Fallen angel issuers are usually larger, more mature companies with well-known brand names, that have the resources to help them bounce back to investment grade.
+Although the downgrade may be viewed as a negative, fallen angels are attractive to contrarian investors who want to capitalize on the entity’s ability to recover.
+They are considered higher-quality bonds than the average high yield bonds, as they have the potential of bouncing back to investment grade.
+Fallen angel issuers are usually larger, more mature companies with well-known brand names.
+Thus, they usually have the resources to help them bounce back to investment grade.

 Fallen angels average higher price volatility.
 Before an anticipated downgrade, they are usually sold off by the market in bulk.
 After the downgrade, prices often increase as many investors rush to buy these bonds for speculative purposes.
-Investors have high hopes that once the firm recovers from financial distress, they will earn higher investment returns.
+Investors have hopes of earning high returns once the firm recovers from financial distress.

 Fallen angels average higher credit quality as compared to other junk bonds and original-issue junk bond indexes.
-About 75% of the bonds in the fallen angel category are BB-rated and therefore, have a lower credit risk.
-The average 12-month default rate for fallen angels is 3.51% compared to the 4.51% of original-issue high yield bonds and 4.22% of the overall high yield bonds.
+About 75% of the bonds in the fallen angel category are BB-rated and, therefore, have a lower credit risk.
+The average 12-month default rate for fallen angels is 3.51%.
+This compares favorably to 4.51% of original-issue high yield bonds and 4.22% for high yield bonds overall.

 The following circumstances most commonly lead to successful recoveries of fallen angels:

 An entity may receive a downgrade in its credit rating due to the underperforming of specific segments of its business.
-For example, in the case of Nokia, the telecom equipment business segment generated higher revenues than the handheld devices segment that was struggling due to shifts in consumer appetites and technological changes.
+For example, in the case of Nokia, the telecom equipment business segment generated higher revenues than the handheld devices segment.
 With the introduction of more sophisticated mobile devices by competitors such as Apple and Microsoft, Nokia was unable to generate adequate revenues from its handheld devices business.
-After selling the handheld devices segment to Microsoft, Nokia had the opportunity to focus on improving the telecom equipment segment to generate more revenues.
+After selling the handheld devices segment to Microsoft, Nokia was able to focus on improving the telecom equipment segment to generate more revenues.

 A company can make changes in capital deployment by reducing the capital allocated to underperforming segments and increasing capital allocations to well-performing segments.
-This strategy aims to reduce capital allocations on less profitable areas and use the capital to increase the revenues of more profitable segments.
+This strategy aims to reduce capital allocations to less profitable areas and use the capital more efficiently.
 American International Group (AIG) implemented this strategy to remain afloat after the 2008 financial crisis.
 The company improved capital allocation to the most productive business segments to boost its revenue base.
 It also disposed of some of its assets to raise additional capital.
 AIG used the funds to pay back government bailout money that it had received.